 Alternatively, you may conduct an inspection of the seeds using a hand lens.
 Just observe to see whether the seeds are healthy and full, well-developed.
 That could also be an indication of viable seeds.

 Seed dormancy is also determined by germination test.
-But in this case the seeds look moist and swell but do not germinate.
-In most cases dormancy is caused by either a hard seed coat or unfavourable temperature.
+But in this case, the seeds look moist and swell but do not germinate.
+In most cases, dormancy is caused by either a hard seed coat or unfavorable temperature.
 You can scrape off the seed coat and provide the necessary temperature to induce germination.

 If the weight of your pure seed is X g and that of the inert materials is Y g, then the percentage purity is simply = (X/X+Y)*100.
 In other words, percentage purity is the weight of pure seeds divided by total weight of the sample and multiplied by 100.